 - If you don't receive the lien release, submit a request to your lender for proof that the loan has been satisfied.
 This request can be made through the DMV or directly to the lender.

-- Visit the DMV and verify that they received the loan satisfaction documents and any liens are removed from the vehicle's title.
+- Visit or contact the DMV and verify that they received the loan satisfaction documents and any liens are removed from the vehicle's title.
 A new title will be provided or issued to you at this time.